bespoken/bespoken-docs/README.md

 - title: API Documentation
   details: Interact programatically with Bespoken via our APIs and SDK.
   link: api/
-# - title: Best Practices
+- title: FAQ
-#   details: Not available yet.
-Come back soon to learn more about this topic.
+  details: Frequently Asked Questions for End to End testing.
-#   link: dashboard/
+  link: faq/
 - title: Training
   details: A more pragmatic approach to start with Bespoken.
 Follow along the steps to get your first test configured.
   link: training/overview